nptiwari/nptiwari/README.md

 - I am currently learning more about microservices in react and algorithms.
 - Things on my plate later - Rust .
 - All my projects are available here.
-- You can ask me about React and Javascript.
+- You can ask me about ReactJs and NodeJs.
 - tiwarinarendra212@gmail.com is a way to connect with me.

 ### Language and Tools